Recruitment – FAQs

 Do I need a first or a 2:1?

-Competition for pupillages is fierce at 5RB as it is across the whole Bar.
+Competition for pupillages at 5RB is fierce.
 Ordinarily we would expect a 2:1 degree or better.
 However, a candidate’s performance at degree level is just one of the factors that we consider.
-We do not screen out applicants that do not have a 2:1 or first, but we do encourage applicants to be realistic about their prospects if they have a poor academic background.
+We do not screen out applicants that do not have a 2:1 or first, but we do encourage applicants to be realistic about their prospects if they have a poor academic background, and we would expect a convincing explanation as to why an applicant with the necessary intellectual ability did not achieve such a result.

 What is pupillage at 5RB like?

 You can expect to spend your 12-months broken up into four 3-month periods with different pupil supervisors.
-During those periods it is likely that you will spend most of your time working for your own pupil supervisor, although in the later stages of your pupillage we will encourage you to do work with and for other members of 5RB.
-Your work will be reviewed by your pupil supervisor and feedback provided.
-During your pupillage it is likely that there will be a number of in-house training seminars as well as opportunities for you to spend time in the in-house legal departments of national newspapers and broadcasters.
-Also see ‘Meet our Pupils’ page below to get an idea of what day to day life is like for a pupil at 5RB.
+During the first six months you will spend most of your time working for your own pupil supervisor, although in the second six we will encourage you to do work with and for other members of 5RB.
+You will gain a unique insight into practice at the highest level, and will be given expert tuition in practice in our specialist areas, including drafting and advocacy.
+Your work will be regularly reviewed by your pupil supervisor and guidance and feedback provided.
+During your pupillage it is likely that there will be a number of in-house training seminars, as well as opportunities for you to broaden your experience by spending time at the in-house legal departments of national newspapers and broadcasters.
+For further details please see our Pupillage Policy and the ‘Meet our Pupils’ section below.

 What opportunity will there be for me to get advocacy experience in my 2nd six-months?